My computers tutorials for all folks without computer knowledge, my english to filipino vocabularies and my canadian life.

 messages you received from all your contacts.
 Outbox are composed messages that

 perhaps aren’t successfully sent to your contacts due to failed delivery

 the messages you successfully sent, meanwhile Drafts folder stores all those

-messages you created but haven’t finished and sent it yet, unless you’ll delete them, otherwise they will
+messages you created but haven’t finished and sent it yet, unless you’ll delete them, otherwise they

-you’ll restore or delete them permanently.
+deleted items until you’ll restore or delete them permanently.
 Contacts folder

 is being created by the E-mail holder and that is no other than you; you can do

 this option, by doing; Go>Contacts option on the E-mail’s Menu Bar then

 select “Add new contact by filling up the form and then click on Save”.

 In general to send an E-mail, first thing to do is compose

-the message so click on Compose or New button, and then afterwards
+the message so click on Compose or New button, and then afterwards click on

-File/Insert File button then follow prompts, whether the files are inside your
+button then follow prompts, whether the files are inside your

 Computer/Download/ folders (it depends where you stored your files though).